 Royalty Fee: 8% of Gross Sales

-2- Based on a midpoint investment of $1,378,500 with estimated profits of $77,711 (15% profit margin) it would take about 18 years to recoup your initial Orange Theory franchise investment.
+2- Based on a midpoint investment of $1,105,199 with estimated profits of $106,100 (15% profit margin) it would take about 10 years to recoup your initial Orangetheory franchise investment.

-Orange Theory during 2020 saw a revenue decrease of over 25% and we can conclude that this sharp decrease was due to the spread of COVID-19 and the fact that many gyms and fitness centers were unable to open and operate as normal.
-While it is still uncertain how the fitness industry will recover, it is important to note the large revenue drop off was caused by locations being forced to close per government orders.
+In 2020, Orangetheory saw a revenue decrease of over 35%, and we can conclude that this sharp decrease was due to the spread of COVID-19 and the fact that many gyms and fitness centers were unable to open and operate as normal.
+Furthermore, we could find that the revenue in 2021 increased by more than 45% percent compared with 2020, which, to a certain degree, indicates that the Fitness industry is recovering and getting rid of the influence of COVID.

-This is just an estimated sales based on the franchisor’s income statement and can vary greatly depending on the length that the particular franchise location has been open and how well the business is run.
+This is just an estimate of sales based on the franchisor’s income statement and can vary greatly depending on the length that the particular franchise location has been open and how well the business is run.

-As seen in the sales figures above, it takes a long time to recoup your investment if you own one singular Orange Theory franchise.
-The best case scenario would be based on 2019 sales figures and a 20% profit margin would recoup your investment in 8 years.
+As seen in the sales figures above, it takes a long time to recoup your investment if you own one singular Orangetheory franchise.
+The best-case scenario would be, based on 2019 sales figures and a 20% profit margin, you would recoup your investment in 6 years.

 This exemplifies the opportunity cost of investing your money in this franchise.
-The fitness industry average is an average profit margin of 9.8%, so based on 2019 Orange Theory sales it would take 15 years to recoup your investment.
+The Fitness industry median is an average profit margin of 16.5%, so based on 2019 Orangetheory sales it would take 7 years to recoup your investment.

-If you own multiple Orange Theory franchises, take out a SBA loan to finance your gym, and/or have a passion for the fitness industry then the investment could be worthwhile.
+If you own multiple Orangetheory franchises, take out an SBA loan to finance your gym, and/or have a passion for the Fitness industry, then the investment could be worthwhile.

 To assign a valuation multiple for Orange Theory franchises, we leverage estimates from DealStats, a database of acquired private company transactions sourced from U.S. business brokers and SEC filings.
 We reviewed the larger franchise industry as well as selling price multiples for larger systems like Anytime Fitness where more transaction data is available.